Superman: Red Son: Plot

-Luthor's third plan involves the vigilante Batman, who was the boy orphaned by Pyotr.
+Luthor's third plan involves the vigilante Batman, who has dedicated himself to ending the oppressive Superman regime, and is the boy orphaned by Pyotr.
 Batman joins forces with LuthorCorp and Pyotr, now head of the KGB.
 They capture Wonder Woman and use her as bait for Superman, hoping to sap his powers with rays that imitate sunlight from Superman's home planet.
 The plan works, but Superman convinces Wonder Woman to break free of the lasso that she is tied up with and destroy the generators running the lamps emitting the solar energy.
-She does, severely injuring herself in the process, but the lamps stop running and Superman's powers return.
-Scared that Superman was going to lobotomize him and turn him into a robot, Batman kills himself as a martyr to his cause.
-Pyotr is turned into a Superman robot, and Wonder Woman no longer has feelings for Superman, as he shows little to no regard for her injured condition.
+She breaks free and destroys the lamps allowing Superman's powers to return, however she is severely injured in the process.
+Superman escapes and confronts Batman, who promptly commits suicide to become a martyr for the resistance movement and to escape life as a Superman robot.
+Pyotr is turned into a Superman robot, and Wonder Woman no longer has feelings for Superman after he shows indifference towards her severe injuries.

 Luthor enacts his fourth plan when he finds a mysterious green lantern in an alien ship that crashed at Roswell, New Mexico.
 Brainiac is reprogrammed into Superman's aide, and the construction of a Fortress of Solitude, located in Siberia and referred to as the "Winter Palace", begins.
 Superman's reign continues with no crime, poverty, or unemployment, but with an ever-present state authority.
 Superman is committed to "winning the argument" with the U.S., and repeatedly refuses Brainiac's suggestions of an invasion.
 Stalingrad remains his one failure, now contained within a protective glass bottle.

-In 2001, Luthor and Olsen are elected President and Vice President, respectively.
+In 2001, Luthor and Olsen are elected president and vice president, respectively.
 Using his scientific expertise, massive economic capital and dictatorial powers, Luthor returns prosperity to his country.
 This is only a part of a more general plan to provoke Superman into invading the United States.
 Luthor shows Olsen two of his greatest discoveries: the Phantom Zone and the Green Lantern Corps.

 Luthor confronts Superman in the Winter Palace.
-Brainiac yanks Luthor deep into the recesses of the Fortress to be converted surgically into a Superman Robot, claiming that Lex would convince Superman to commit suicide in less than 14 minutes.
+Brainiac pulls Luthor deep into the recesses of the fortress to be converted surgically into a Superman robot, claiming that Lex would convince Superman to commit suicide in less than 14 minutes.
 Superman agrees that his hand has been forced, and prepares to attack.